silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### Adding Handlebars

-So we can send a string to our users but we want to give them an html file.
-There are a lot of ways to serve html files with express but in this tutorial we will use the handlebars templating engine which is simple enough to use.
+We can send a string to our users, but we'd need to give them an html file.
+There are a lot of ways to serve html files with express, but in this tutorial we will use the handlebars templating engine which is simple enough to use.
 To start we need to add the module called **express-handlebars**.

 ```
 webdev-project> npm install express-handlebars